 “Its victims were mainly among the poor and the workers.
 The rich and well-to-do fled the city.
 Schools and churches were closed… Across the street from me, ten persons lay dead from the plague.
 The dead surrounded us.
 They were buried at night quickly without ceremony”Mary Jones – Mother Jones

-As a relatively young woman, she had already witnessed the impact of both events on poor workers and their families, she understood how those who possessed little materially, and had little influence died and those with wealth prospered.
-The trade union philosophy of fair play for all workers, ideas of equality and solidarity, became very real indeed and gave hope in that it offered a solution in a bleak and hopeless time.
+As a relatively young woman, she had already witnessed the impact of both events on poor workers and their families, she understood how those who possessed little materially, and had little influence died and those with wealth and connections prospered.
+The trade union philosophy of fair play for all workers, ideas of equality and solidarity, became very real indeed and gave her hope for the future as it offered a solution in a bleak and hopeless time.
 She volunteered as a nurse for a few months over the winter in Memphis “until the plague was stamped out”.

 2.2 Onward to Chicago.